Earn your certifications or recertification online in 2–5 hours

 No skills check is necessary in order to receive your certification or renewal of your PALS, BLS, or ACLS training, Maryland makes it as easy as signing up for your PALS, BLS or ACLS courses in Maryland, studying up and passing the test.

-Once you pass the test, you will be able to download an instant provider card.
-We will also put your physical card in the mail within 1 business day.
-This means that you can use our service and become certified 24/7 without the hassle of scheduling a skills test or working around other people's schedules.
+Once you pass the test, you will be able to download an instant provider eCard.
+We will also put your physical certificate in the mail within 1 business day if requested.
+This means that you can use our service and become certified 24/7 without the hassle of scheduling a skills test or working around other people’s schedules.

 If you purchase more than one of our ACLS, BLS or PALS training courses, our online shopping cart will give you an automatic discount of up to 15%.